-Despite Venice’s freezing temperatures, Tim and I braved the cold in costume and headed to Ca’ Rezzonico to meet our guide for the pub crawl over several of the seven years that we lived in a small town nearby.
+Despite Venice’s freezing temperatures, Tim and I braved the cold in costume and headed to Ca’ Rezzonico to meet our guide for the Venice bar crawl.
+One of the best Venice tours we’ve taken, we booked the Carnival Venice pub crawl several times over the seven years that we lived in a small village nearby.
 Our guides were always waiting, holding a lit up sign saying “I’m doing it Venetian Style”.

 Bracing for the cold, onward we went to Cantina Do Mori in San Polo.
 Do Mori looks like it’s been around for a long time, and it has.
 It’s a Venetian institution.